-- The philosophy of The Department of Nursing is a statement of the beliefs, values and ideologies held by the nursing faculty regarding the profession of nursing, nursing practice and specifically nursing education. - The RCC Nursing Faculty believes the profession of nursing is the art and science of providing care to individuals, significant others, families and communities.
+The philosophy of The Department of Nursing is a statement of the beliefs, values and ideologies held by the nursing faculty regarding the profession of nursing, nursing practice and specifically nursing education.

+- The RCC Nursing Faculty believes the profession of nursing is the art and science of providing care to individuals, significant others, families and communities.
 Whereas, nursing practice focuses on meeting a myriad of health care needs or challenges existing throughout the lifespan or life cycle. - The RCC Nursing Faculty believes adult learners should be self-directed, able to recognize their learning needs and effectively utilize experiences in their pursuit of new knowledge.
 Acquiring new knowledge, linking nursing concepts and developing clinical competence occur when the student assumes the primary responsibility for their learning.
-Moreover, the acquisition of professional knowledge and the development of professional identify and clinical competence occur when the adult learner is actively engaged with faculty in the learning process. - The RCC Nursing Faculty believes the nurse educator establishes and facilitates a learner-centered environment conducive for knowledge and skill acquisition.
-As educators, faculty effectively evaluate the achievement of student learning outcomes as the adult learner progresses through the curriculum. - The RCC Nursing Faculty believes that creating rigorous didactic and "real-life" experiential learning opportunities fosters the application of professional standards, best practice guidelines, and the adoption of QSEN and NLN competencies.
-The teaching-learning atmosphere is further designed to provide an opportunity for developing the NLN competencies of human flourishing, nursing judgment, professional identity and spirit of inquiry.
-Moreover, nursing faculty believe the incorporation of QSEN and NLN competencies will prepare future nurses to utilize their newly attained, requisite knowledge, skills and attitudes (KSAs) to provide safe and effective care; while improving the healthcare system within their sphere of influence. - The RCC Nursing Faculty believes innovation in nursing education is quintessential when preparing graduates to use experiential knowledge, formulate critical thoughts and make nursing judgments in patient care practice.
-Faculty believes the use of innovative technology and techniques such as smart technology, electronic mediums and interactive simulation are vital for ensuring students learn to safely apply nu\ - sing concepts.
+Moreover, the acquisition of professional knowledge and the development of clinical competence occur when the adult learner is actively engaged with faculty in the learning process. - The RCC Nursing Faculty believes the nurse educator establishes and facilitates a learner-centered environment conducive for knowledge and skill acquisition.
+As educators, faculty effectively evaluate the achievement of student learning outcomes as the adult learner progresses through the curriculum. - The RCC Nursing Faculty believes that creating rigorous, real-life educational opportunities fosters the application of the core professional practice, patient safety and QSEN competencies.
+The teaching-learning atmosphere is designed to provide a foundation for developing the NLN concepts of human flourishing, nursing judgment, professional identity and spirit of inquiry.
+Moreover, nursing faculty believe QSEN competencies are continuously developed as a way to prepare future nurses in utilizing newly attained knowledge, skills and attitudes (KSAs).
+The requisite KSAs are essential in ensuring new nurses provide safe and effective care along with improving the healthcare system within their sphere of influence. - The RCC Nursing Faculty believes innovation in nursing education is quintessential when preparing graduates to use experiential knowledge, formulate critical thoughts and make nursing judgments in patient care practice.
+Faculty believes the use of innovative technology and techniques such as smart technology, electronic mediums and interactive simulation are vital for ensuring students learn to safely apply nursing concepts.
 Simulation is used to ensure student especially apply and perform high-risk and/or low volume concepts and competencies before entering the practice area.

-The RCC Nursing Faculty believes the competent nurse adheres to professional standards and EBP guidelines while developing requisite KSAs and QSEN and NLN competencies.
+The RCC Nursing Faculty believes the competent nurse adheres to professional standards and competencies.
 They systematically utilize EBP research and standards to provide safe and effective client-centered care.
 Hence, both nursing curricula incorporate general education competencies with key nursing concepts and exemplars derived from the domains of individual, nursing and health.
 Faculty believe integration of concepts and exemplars throughout the curriculum is necessary to shape and validate the learner's application, analysis, synthesis and evaluation of core nursing knowledge and competencies.